DigiKrafting/blender_addon_ue/README.md

 # Features

 - One click FBX Export to UE
-- Option to Create Icon
+- Option to Create Icon (Useful for toolbar items/etc)
 - Option to Copy Textures Folder

 # Required Blender Version